Joshua J. Kurz

 As Deputy Convener I am responsible for much of the day-to-day administration of the Global Studies major at NUS.
 My duties include curriculum development, managing student requests/appeals, staff meeting facilitation, and documenting program activities for the university administration.
 I have also advised more than 200 students' study plans.

 2016 - 2021

-My primary duty is to research, write, and deliver university courses on globalization, visual culture, popular culture, and other topics.
+My primary duty is to research, write, and deliver in-person and online university courses on globalization, visual culture, popular culture, and other topics.
 I also manage teaching assistants, advise students, and supervise student research.
 Finally, I act as liaison to the NUS career center, work with Global Studies alumni, and serve as the Global Studies Honors Coordinator.

 2014 - 2016

 As a postdoc, I taught courses on a variety of topics about globalization, conducted research, and published scholarly articles.

 As an adjunct instructor at CCAD, I taught a section of Introduction to Philosophy to approximately 25 students.
-Using a common textbook across sections, I designed the syllabus, weekly discussion topics and seminar format, and assignments.
+Using a common textbook across sections, I designed my section's syllabus, weekly discussion topics, seminar agenda, and assignments.

 2011 - 2014